fnaith/godot-fluid-hierarchical-task-network/README.md

 Because GDScript doesn't support :
 - Namespace : so all classes are added a prefix `Htn`.
-- Interface : so all C# interfaces are replaced by a class with assertions.
+- Interface : so all C# interfaces are replaced by a base class with assertions.
 - Properties Access Modifier : so all C# properties are replaced by access functions.
 - Function Overloading : so type names are added to functions.
 - Generic : so Script objects are being used to check the IContext type in debug builds. (checking class info hurts performance)